 Get started with Slack

-To install this integration in xMatters, simply go to Workflow Templates on the Workflows tab and start typing the name of the integration you're looking for to filter the list.
-Once you find it, click its tile then click Next to get to the configuration screen.
+- Once you find it, click its tile then click Next to get to the configuration screen.

-After you give your configuration a name and description, enter a name to use when sending alerts.
+- Enter a name to use when sending alerts.
 This name is used when xMatters lets someone know that they've been invited to a channel in Slack (for example, by sending them an email or pinging them in the xMatters mobile app).

-You can only connect one configuration to a Slack workspace.
+You can only connect one workflow to a Slack workspace.
 If you try to connect to a workspace that already has the xMatters bot installed, a dialog appears asking you to confirm that you want to overwrite the existing integration.
 It's a good idea to check in your organization to make sure no one else is already connected to the workspace.
-Also, if you want to use the xMatters bot in multiple Slack workspaces, you need to set up a separate configuration for each one.
+Also, if you want to use the xMatters bot in multiple Slack workspaces, you need to set up a separate workflow for each one.

 Once you get the message that you're successfully connected, you can close the window and return to xMatters, which shows your configuration is now connected.
 The xMatters bot shows up in your list of apps in your Slack workspace and you can invite it to public channels (our bot doesn't get involved in direct messages or private channels just yet).